DFE-Digital/teaching-vacancies-design-history/app/posts/2026-02-10-update-sort-by-filters-for-job-listing-management.md

 {{ appScreenshots({
   items: [
   {
-    text: "The old sorting functionality where the sorting was done via text links",
+    text: "The old sorting functionality where the sorting was done using text links",
     img: { src: "old.png" }
   },
   {
-    text: "The new sorting functionality done via a dropdown which is more consistent with other areas of the service",
+    text: "The new sorting functionality done using a dropdown which is more consistent with other areas of the service",
     img: { src: "new.png" }
   }
   ]